Tim Book Two: Vinyl Adventures from Istanbul to San Francisco: Content and publication

 When people would ask Burgess what his second book would be called, he would reply with "Tim Book Two" sarcastically, not expecting to take him seriously.
 It was a homophone of Timbuktu, a city in Mali, which Burgess said "always been used to suggest somewhere far away, hard to get to and, generally, not round here".
 In Tim Book Two: Vinyl Adventures from Istanbul to San Francisco, Burgess contacted people he admired and asked them to propose an album that he should buy while traveling.
 Discussing the vinyl format specifically, he said: "You can tell a lot from the music people recommend for you, not just their all time favourite LP but maybe a hidden gem in their collection or something they think you might not have heard."

 Burgess had talked to David Lynch, Johnny Marr, Cosey Fanni Tutti and Iggy Pop, among others.
 Burgess met some people by chance, such as seeing Neil Tennant of Pet Shop Boys walking down a street or talking to Boy George after a show.
 Burgess related Lynch's chosen album, Trout Mask Replica (1969) by Captain Beefheart, to the Tim Peaks brand of coffee he created, proceeds of which go to Lynch's Foundation.
 Alongside this, Burgess gave his own opinion on each album.
 The traveling allowed him to witness how record shops survived in the digital era of the music industry amidst the vinyl revival.

 Burgess said the shops in mainland Europe were successful on their own, while some stores in the UK, such as Rise Records in Bristol and Pie and Vinyl in Southsea had to resort to selling beverages.
 Each chapter lasts two-to-six pages and is dedicated for each person that selected an album, totalling 52 chapters.
 One of the chapters revolves around Bookes and Burgess' attempt at writing an obituary for him.
-On 6 April 2016, Tim Book Two: Vinyl Adventures from Istanbul to San Francisco was announced for release, and was published by Faber and Faber on 21 July 2016, initially as a specially signed edition limited to 500 copies.
+On 6 April 2016, Tim Book Two: Vinyl Adventures from Istanbul to San Francisco was announced for release, and was published by Faber & Faber on 21 July 2016, initially as a specially signed edition limited to 500 copies.

 The book's artwork was designed by Pete Fowler, known for his pieces for Super Furry Animals, as well as the Monsterism Island toy range.
 Coinciding with this, a various artists compilation was released on Burgess' own label O Genesis, featuring some of the songs mentioned in the book.
 It was promoted with a short book tour in Norwich, London, Manchester and Liverpool.
 A paperback iteration followed in May 2017.
 Alongside this, a record store was opened under the name Vinyl Adventures, stocking albums listed in the book, plus others from the O Genesis catalogue.
 A custom record player was built by Rega Research, decaled with the artwork by Fowler.